Farrar, Straus and Giroux: Sale

 Straus continued to run the company for twenty years after his partner Farrar died, until 1993 when he sold a majority interest of the company to the privately owned German publishing conglomerate Georg von Holtzbrinck Publishing Group.
 Straus offered FSG to the Holtzbrinck family because of their reputation for publishing serious works of literature.

 Twenty-first century

 Jonathan Galassi served as both president and publisher until 2018.
 From 2004 to 2021, Andrew Mandel served as deputy publisher.
 In 2008, Mitzi Angel came from Fourth Estate in the UK to be publisher of the Faber and Faber Inc. imprint.
 In 2018, Angel succeeded Galassi as publisher, and was named president in 2021.
-Jenna Johnson was named vice president and editor in chief in December 2021, taking the baton from Eric Chinski who was named senior executive editor after 15 years as editor in chief.
-Other notable editors include Sean McDonald and Alex Star.
+Jenna Johnson was named vice president and editor in chief in December 2021, taking the baton from Eric Chinski, who was named senior executive editor after 15 years as editor in chief.
+Other notable editors include Alex Star.

 In February 2015, FSG and Faber and Faber announced the end of their partnership.
 All books scheduled for release and previously released under the imprint were moved to the FSG colophon by August 2016.